 Any Early Decision candidate not admitted will receive one of two determinations: a deferral of decision, which secures reconsideration for the candidate among the Regular Decision candidates, or a denial of admission, which withdraws the application from further consideration.
 If one of these determinations is made, the applicant is free to apply to other institutions.

 Application under any plan must be accompanied by a nonrefundable application fee of $60 or fee waiver (which must be approved by the secondary school counselor).
 Timetables for the plans are the following:

 Notification of candidate by Dec.
 15

 Application deadline Jan.
 1

 Candidate reply date May 1

-Under certain circumstances, admitted students may apply in writing to defer their admission for one year.
+Under certain circumstances, admitted students may apply in writing to defer their admission for one year or two years for students participating in mandatory military service for their home country.
 These requests must be received by May 1 and approved in writing by the dean of admissions, and students must confirm their plans for the year by June 1.
 The dean of admissions may choose to review other requests on a case-by-case basis.
 Students granted deferment may neither apply to nor enroll at another degree-granting college/university program.

 Swarthmore College places strong emphasis on academic achievement and personal character.
 An offer of admission to Swarthmore College is dependent on a student maintaining his or her standard of academic achievement before enrolling at the College.
 An offer of admission is also dependent on a student’s continued demonstration of character and high standards for personal conduct.
 Lapses in either category may be grounds for rescinding an offer of admission.